micklemacklemore/WebGPU-Deferred-Renderer/README.md

 The goal of this 1.5-week project was to:

-* Learn the WebGPU API and develop a better understanding of explicit APIs.
+* Learn the ***WebGPU API*** and develop a better understanding of explicit APIs.
-* Understand clustered shading, which involves splitting up the camera frustum into bounding "clusters", and assign the lights from the scene to them.
+* Understand ***clustered shading***, which involves splitting up the camera frustum into bounding "clusters", and assign the lights from the scene to them.
-* Understand deferred shading, which involves splitting rendering in to a "G-Buffer" render pass and a "Full-screen" lighting render pass.
+* Understand ***deferred shading***, which involves splitting rendering in to a "G-Buffer" render pass and a "Full-screen" lighting render pass.
-  + "G-Buffer" geometry pass: process the geometry data and output seperate position, normal and albedo framebuffers
+  + ***"G-Buffer" geometry pass:*** process the geometry data and output seperate position, normal and albedo framebuffers
-  + "Full-screen" Lighting pass: using the framebuffers from the last pass, calculate the lighting for each pixel.
+  + ***"Full-screen" Lighting pass:*** using the framebuffers from the last pass, calculate the lighting for each pixel.

 ### 🎮 Live Demo